 Don't get caught out – find a new deal if you're coming to the end of your fixed contract.
 Or if you've just moved into a new home, get in touch with your supplier and see what other tariffs they offer.

 The variable tariffs you're likely to find when shopping around for your next energy deal usually offer better rates than most supplier's standard variable tariffs (SVT).

 We don't believe in exit fees at Bulb, so we never charge our members for switching away.
-And when you switch your home to Bulb, we'll refund exit fees up to £60 per fuel, if your old supplier charges you for leaving.

 If you're on a variable tariff, your supplier must give you 30 days' notice if it plans to put prices up.
 That means you always have time to switch energy supplier if you can get a better deal.